 To Chicago Blackhawks: 2016 2nd-round pick, 2017 3rd-round pick

 No need to turn back the calendar too far for this trade, which is probably still fresh in a lot of Chicago Blackhawks fans’ minds.
 With their cap situation spiraling out of control, trading Bryan Bickell’s $4-million cap hit became a priority.
 Packaged with the veteran winger was Teuvo Teravainen, a young Finnish forward who was still on an entry-level contract, and the main target for the Hurricanes.

-A 2012 first-round pick, Teravainen has blossomed into one of the NHL’s elite playmakers, scoring a career-high 76 points with Carolina last season.
-This year, he leads the Hurricanes with 48 points in 50 games and has arguably been their MVP to this point.
-Despite his achievements, he’s still riding a bit under the radar in the NHL, but his ability to play any forward position, combined with his versatility to log top power play and penalty kill minutes makes him a game-changer, despite his more subtle methods.
+A 2012 first-round pick, Teravainen has blossomed into one of the NHL’s elite playmakers, scoring a career-high 76 points with Carolina in 2018-19.
+In 2019-20, he contributed 63 points in 68 games as one of the Hurricanes’ most valuable players.
+Despite his achievements, he still has a habit of flying under the radar, but his ability to play any forward position, combined with his versatility to log top power play and penalty kill minutes makes him an invaluable game-changer for the Hurricanes.

 This is a trade the Blackhawks likely regret, as the Hurricanes were able to sign Teravainen to a comfortable five-year, $27-million contract in Jan.
 2019.
 Chicago also parted ways with superstar Artemi Panarin just one year following the Teravainen trade, marking two stud forwards the Blackhawks were unable to retain.